the application is now closed. Announcements are made by mid-March, 2019.

 Once you have applied to one of the programs listed above, please fill out the online application for the Olin Fellowship.
-On the “Demographics” section of the application select that you are applying to an "internal fellowship program", and indicate whether your undergraduate degree comes/will come from a U.S. institution.
+On the “Demographics” section of the application under Enrollment, when asked what type of program you are applying to please select "Chancellor's and/or Spencer T. & Ann W. Olin Fellowship", and indicate whether your undergraduate degree comes/will come from a U.S. institution.
 When navigating the application in CollegeNET, select the program you applied to in the program selection section and check the box for the Spencer T. & Ann W. Olin Fellowship for Women in Graduate Study on the Program Related Questions page.

 Please note that if you are applying to a program whose deadline is after the Olin deadline you must complete its application as well as the Olin fellowship application by the first deadline.